Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 ### Documentation

 Let’s switch gears to take a look at the documentation that we created.
 The command to tell dbt to create our docs is `dbt docs generate`.
-Run that command and when it completes you should see an icon pop up in the upper left hand corner of the IDE above the green git workflow button to notify you that your docs are ready.
+Run that command and when it completes click on the book icon in the upper left hand corner of the IDE above the version control pane to launch your documentation.

 ![Docs Ready](assets/dbt_Cloud_dbt_docs_ready.png)

-Clicking on `view docs` will launch the documentation site in a new tab.
+The documentation site will launch in a new tab.
 After that loads enter `fct_orders` into the top search bar and click on the top result to take you the documentation for that model.

 When that loads you should be able to see our model level description, the column level descriptions we wrote in the YAML file, and the description that came from doc blocks.
 You should also be able to see references to the tests being run for the two columns with tests.